scifamek/logger/README.md

-# iraca
+# Logger
-This one is a minimal framework for making a server oriented by clean architecture.
+This one is a good logger for javascript.

 ![Texto alternativo](./docs/brand/icon.jpg)